makrai/notes/boyd20-nlu-psycho-schwartz-verbal-behav.md

 * decoupling a literal, one-dimensional interpretation of the relationship between words and anger, we return to a more intuitive place for language

-## Isn’t Language Supposed to be. . .
-You Know. . .
+## Isn’t Language Supposed to be...
+You Know...
 Social?

 * we overlook the fundamental essence of language itself: to transmit and coordinate complex information (broadly defined) with others.
 Scholars who